About Ice Station Housman, The Podcast

 Jimmy Marks is a guy who slept through most of the climatology unit of Marine Biology in high school.
 He has a tenuous grasp of weather and its causes and wants to know more about the sky and why it's so mad at him all the time.
 He has a wife and a pretty sweet laptop that he's modded out once or twice.
 He wants you to listen to more podcasts - go to howtolistentopodcasts.com to learn more.

-Becky Elliott works as an actual meteorologist at AccuWeather in Pennsylvania.
+Becky DePodwin works as an actual meteorologist and crisis/risk communicator at AccuWeather in Pennsylvania, and recently completed her Master's in Emergency Management.
 She is from Colorado and also spent time in Kansas, where she saw some pretty crazy storms.
 She loves nature and being outdoors, usually ogling some sweet clouds.
-When not working or nerding out over clouds, she is busy planning her wedding to a fellow meteorologist and volunteering for the Red Cross.
-Follow her on Instagram.
+When not working or nerding out over clouds, she is staying busy as a board member for the American Meteorological Society Board for Early Career Professionals, and she wants YOU to get involved.
+Follow her on Twitter.